David Shorter

 - Recent courses include: Aliens, Psychics, and Ghosts; Healing: Ritual and Transformation; The Art of Becoming Human: Martin Buber Critical Ethnographies; Introduction to Field Based Research Methods Colonialisms and Resistance; Culture, and Ontology; Graduate Writing Genres Critical Ethnographies; and Research Methodologies Ethnography of/as Colonialism.

-- Publications include: Spirituality (2016), Sexualities (2015), and We Will Dance Our Truth: Yaqui History in Yoeme Performances (2009)
+- Publications include: On the Frontier of Redefining ‘Intelligent Life’ in Settler Science Spirituality (2016), Sexualities (2015), and We Will Dance Our Truth: Yaqui History in Yoeme Performances (2009)

 - Shorter’s research website, Vachiam Eecha/Planting the Seeds, was the first ethnographic website built in collaboration with Yoeme people from various pueblos.
-Originally designed and published in 2003, this site was edited and updated into a second edition in 2012.

 - In 2014, Shorter released his documentary, Lutu Chuktiwa: Cutting the Cord that portrays the Lutu Chuktiwa (Cutting the Cord) ceremony of the Yoeme (Yaqui) Indians.
 The film was presented at several international film festivals.